Longwood Opera

 are double- or even triple-cast, allowing several singers

-As a result, over the past seventeen years hundreds of singers
+As a result, over the past few decades hundreds of singers

 have had an opportunity to practice their craft as members